Philogy/philogy.github.io/_drafts/selector-switches.md

 and then compare them with some middle value at every node.
 This is possible because the EVM has no notion of datatypes, it doesn't differentiate between strings, unsigned integers, signed integers, booleans, selectors or jump labels.
-To the EVM opcodes all values on the stack are 256-bit words, that can be added, subtracted, compared, against each other.
+To the EVM opcodes all values on the stack are 256-bit words, that can be added, subtracted and compared, against each other.
 To create our selector binary search tree we first need to interpret the 4-byte selectors as integers and sort them:

 ```